ramza/gravity_star/README.md

 All gravity stars are created using the same image: bouyant.jpg, which is included with the project.

+A generative art project about painting singularities: each piece in the **Gravity Star** collection was produced from a single seed image.
+A combination of techniques conjures stars from the nether, shining like digital poetry.

+Producing **Gravity Stars** requires a randomized algorithm and the Python Imaging Library (PIL).
+The project’s source code is available on Github.

+Diamonds in rhizomatic space, gravity stars explode into a blend of digital and analog art processes.

 ![bouyant](https://github.com/ramza/gravity_star/blob/main/bouyant.jpg)

 ## Example Images